Our Mission

 Below are the individuals driving our mission forward every day.

-Chris Collins, MPA | Executive Director
+Chris Collins | Executive Director

 Chris was born and raised in Sarasota, Florida, and has dedicated over 20 years to working with children and families both in the classroom and within the community.
 He holds a B.S. in Early Childhood Education from the State College of Florida and a Master of Public Administration from Florida State University.